 The interviewing is extremely difficult because the moderator needs to use active listening throughout the interview, reflecting the decision making, checking specific needs and determining specific outcomes.
 We always had an additional moderator to help inject and test specific outcomes that the moderator had not identified.

-3. After the qualitative stage, an important stage of analysis begins.
-A few weeks are required to carry out this stage successfully.
+Stage 3.
+After the qualitative stage, an important stage of analysis begins.
 Key tasks are to:

 - Develop a job map.
-This should capture the stages the user has move through to complete the job successfully.
+This should capture the stages the user has to move through to complete the job successfully.
 It may comprise of a number of stages, typically 8

 - Write the ‘outcome statements’.
 This is perhaps the most difficult part of the process – there is a requirement to ensure each statement is written in the same format to avoid bias in the next stage of research.

 For many, stopping the process here is an option, as it will be apparent from the qualitative interviews where the most pain lies and therefore where the opportunities for innovation are.

 However, in our project, there were a great many pain points and so we needed to be clear about which were more apparent to people in the UK population.

-4. To determine a robust hierarchy of needs (outcomes) that are most attractive to develop, quantitative research and analysis is required.
+Stage 4.
+To determine a robust hierarchy of needs (outcomes) that are most attractive to develop, quantitative research and analysis are required.
 The approach was as follows:

 - Screen people for relevance – they need to be carrying out the overall job

 - Develop profiling / attitudinal questions so you can determine who users are and, if required, segment them

-- Ask customers to score the ‘outcome statements’ in two ways: How satisfied they are with the current situation as described in the outcome statement.
-How important it is to improve the situation
+- Ask customers to score the ‘outcome statements’ in two ways: How satisfied they are with the current situation as described in the outcome statement, and how important it is to improve the situation

-5. Pull the research findings together with quantitative analysis.
-There are various scoring systems that are used to determine when an outcome statement is sufficiently dissatisfying and important enough to improve, to make it a strong contender for innovation.
+Stage 5.
+Pull the research findings together with quantitative analysis.
+A scoring system is used to determine when an outcome statement is sufficiently dissatisfying / important enough to improve, to make it a strong contender for innovation.